plone/training/buildout_1.rst

     # TTW Forms (based on Archetypes)
         Products.PloneFormGen

-    # The addon we develop in the training
+    # The add-on we develop in the training
     #    ploneconf.site

     # Voting on content